Attachment Theory and ENM Relationships

 Avoidant Attachment

-The avoidant attachment style often involves a disinclination towards close emotional relationships.
-In the Strange Situation, children might show indifference toward the caregiver.
+With an avoidant attachment style, there may be reluctance to engage in close emotional relationships.
+In the Strange Situation, children with this style often show indifference or avoidance toward their caregiver.

-As an adult, you might value independence excessively and might struggle with intimacy.
+As an adult, a strong value on independence can lead to discomfort with intimacy.

 Anxious Attachment

-With an anxious attachment style, you might feel a constant need for closeness but worry about your relationship’s stability.
+If you have an anxious attachment style, there may be a constant need for closeness coupled with worries about relationship stability.

-During the Strange Situation, such children appear extremely distressed during separation and ambivalent upon reunion.
-This can lead to highs and lows in adult relationships as you seek reassurance and fear abandonment.
+In the Strange Situation, children with this style appear extremely distressed during separation and exhibit ambivalent behaviors upon reunion.

 attachment theory